 ● Maintain the same amount of volume in your voice.

-● Use a Kindle or any other electronic device to read while recording.
+● Use the electronic device to read while recording.
 You don’t want to have to remove page-flipping noises in post-production.

 ● If you make a mistake, re-record it.